 6. Joseph Campbell’s ‘The Hero with a Thousand Faces’: This may seem like an abstract resource, but reading about archetypes is a great way to learn the components of a great story.
 It is well-documented that George Lucas’ Star Wars was heaving influenced by Campbell’s work.
 Luke Skywalker went on an epic journey, was mentored by Obi Wan, overcame Darth Vader and returned with control of the force.
 Which of your mentors is your Obi Wan?
 What is your greatest obstacle?
 And what is the skill or lesson you’ve learned in starting this company?…”

-“Contact me for a free 20 minute consultation to review your situation, needs & aims and let’s explore how I can help you create the Presentation you need – and your audience deserves!”
+“Contact me for a free 20 minute conversation to review your needs and explore how I can help you create the Presentation you deserve!”

 I work across Scandinavia, in the UK, and elsewhere in Europe.
-Activities take place at company offices, events or conferences – all activities are in English
+Activities take place at company offices, events, conferences as well as educational establishments – all activities are in English

 For information on sessions : tel: 00 46 (0) 706 16 15 22 or email: email@example.com